 Looking for a fancy meal in an upscale French setting that makes you feel like royalty?
-The tasting menu paired with wine is a popular favorite, along with the “amuse-bouche” and the octopus.
-Indeed, your wallet will be lighter, but your memories heavier with one more beautiful experience in Paris.
+The tasting menu paired with wine is a popular favorite, along with the amuse-bouche and the octopus.
+Indeed, you’ll come away with a lighter wallet, but you’ll gain one more beautiful experience in Paris.

 €€€ | Super Chic | Great Value

-If you’re willing to walk 10 minutes (or hop on a 5 minute uber), it is very much worth eating at Les Foodies.
+If you’re willing to walk 10 minutes (or get a 5-minute uber), it’s worth eating at Les Foodies.
 This fusion restaurant demonstrates the creativity you just saw in the Louvre, blending eastern cultures, while still keeping it French.

 €€ | French-American | Local Favorite

 Ellsworth is a go-to for French twists on American classic cuisine.
 Make a reservation before going for either lunch or dinner because this restaurant is almost always packed with a line out the door.
 Definitely start with the white asparagus and raw cream with truffles to segue into the amazing homemade fried chicken.